Professional certificate: palliative care

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).

-Introduction to the drug discovery, development, and approval pathways used in the United States; career pathways related to pharmaceutical development, including the natural and biomedical sciences, regulatory and legal affairs, sales and marketing, and business development.
+Introduction to drug discovery, development, and approval pathways used in the United States; specific focus on career pathways related to pharmaceutical development including the natural and biomedical sciences, clinical, regulatory and legal affairs, sales and marketing, and business development.

 PHAR:1200 Medicines That Changed or Will Change the World1 s.h.